Electrocution: Low-Voltage, High-Voltage and Lightning

 Eardrum perforation and eye injury (haemorrhage, cataract, pupil dilation that may mimic brain herniation) are common lightning-strike findings from the barotrauma component of the arc-induced blast wave.
 These injuries may be absent in a direct-strike fatality because death is rapid, but they are the primary source of morbidity in lightning-strike survivors.

-Group-strike events, where a single lightning discharge injures multiple people through ground-current dispersal or side-flash, are a distinctive casualty pattern.
+Group-strike events, in which a single lightning discharge injures multiple people through ground-current dispersal or side-flash, produce a distinctive casualty pattern.
 The 1965 Kerala lightning mass-casualty event at Pothurpara, documented in case records at the Government Medical College Thrissur, involved fourteen people sheltering under a tree during monsoon, of whom three died immediately from direct and side-flash strikes, and eleven were injured by ground current dispersing radially from the strike point.
 The gradient-potential injury in ground-current events affects individuals differently based on their stance (standing presents a larger potential gradient across feet than a person lying flat), explaining why casualties at the same scene show dramatically different injury severities.

 In the US, NOAA maintains the National Lightning Detection Network (NLDN) and the National Centers for Environmental Information lightning fatality database, which documents the annual average of 20-50 lightning fatalities and over 300 injuries.
 The database confirms that open fields, under-tree sheltering, and water-adjacent activities account for the majority of events.
 In Germany, the BKA annually documents 2-4 lightning fatalities, with a higher proportion of agricultural workers and outdoor athletes than the domestic electrical fatality pool, reflecting the occupational pattern.